 - Preheat The Oven & Prep Your Pan.
 Start by preheating the oven to 250 degrees F. Line a baking sheet/cookie sheet (13″x18,” often called a half sheet pan) with parchment paper.

 - Combine The Dry Ingredients.
-In your largest large bowl, combine gluten-free pretzels, corn Chex, rice Chex, Cheerios, and Nuts.
+In a large mixing bowl (a BIG bowl!), combine gluten-free pretzels, corn Chex, rice Chex, Cheerios, and Nuts.
 Stir to combine well, so everything is pretty evenly distributed.